thorn-lab/coronavirus_structural_task_force/pdb/3c_like_proteinase/SARS-CoV-2/7l0d/README.md

 ## Description

 Full length 3C-like protease from Sars-Cov-2 in complex with con-covalent inhibitor ML188.
 It was solved with x-ray diffraction to determine the the potency of ML188"s attachment to the protein.
-[0EN] (https://www.rcsb.org/ligand/0EN) is bound."
+[0EN] (https://www.rcsb.org/ligand/0EN) is bound.

 ## Basefolder